xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

 end C γ β
 jumpsys = convert(JumpSystem, rn, combinatoric_ratelaws = false)
 ```
-We refer to [this example](tutorials.md) for more details about the constuction of a reaction network.
+We refer to [this example](tutorials.md) for more details about the construction of a reaction network.
 Then we initialise the problem by setting
 ```julia
 u0 = [0, 0]
 tf = 30.